KartikAsDev/Wipro-POC/README.md

-# movie-app
+# search-box
-This is for Indxx
+This is for Wipro

-To run the app, first install node modules, though I have already pushed the modules for the same, still if you mniss any packages, please feel free to install.
+To run the app, first install node modules, though I have already pushed the modules for the same, still if you miss any packages, please feel free to install.
 By running npm install